 It can take anywhere from 30 minutes to 10 hours to get your drug therapy, depending on the treatment protocol, dose, and how it is administered.
+Those that require more than 10 hours are done in the inpatient section of Roswell Park, or at home.
 Ask your doctor before your first treatment how long they expect it will take.
 For the remaining treatments, you can check with the nursing staff.